 (polydipsia), and other symptoms.
 Involuntary urination (enuresis) and mild delays in growth and maturation during puberty have been reported in rare cases.
 When a person with renal glycosuria is pregnant or starving, this may cause low levels of fluid in the body (dehydration).
 It can also cause a tissue build-up of certain chemical substances (ketone bodies).
 Fluids also build up due to too much breakdown of fats (ketosis).

-Renal glycosuria is considered an inherited defect of membrane transport (i.e., an abnormal renal transport syndrome).
-Membrane transport disorders are characterized by abnormalities in the movement (i.e., transport) of one or more compounds across cell membranes.
-They are thought to result from genetic changes (mutations) causing alterations in specific membrane proteins.
+Renal glycosuria is an inherited problem of membrane transport (i.e., an abnormal renal transport syndrome).
+Membrane transport disorders are marked by problems with the movement (i.e., transport) of one or more compounds across the outer layer of the cell (cell membranes).
+They are thought to result from harmful genetic changes (mutations) that cause certain membrane proteins to not be made correctly.